ParisaMousavi/CloneDrivingBehavior/README.md

 for line in reader:
     lines.append(line)
 ```
-I extract four values from each row/line of csv file – name of center, left and right image and steering value.
+I extract four values from each row/line of csv file â€“ name of center, left and right image and steering value.
 Since the left and right images need adjustment I have summed 0.2 to steering value or subtracted 0.2 from the steering value.
 ```sh
 for line in lines1:
     for i in range(3):